 (I, II, S) (WI) This course applies a social science lens to understanding the intersections between national and international security concerns and energy.
 We will examine these intersections through a case study approach that includes directed readings, such as books and peerreviewed journal articles, that incorporate student-led discussions and research projects.
 By exploring various energy security scenarios, such as restricted access to oil and gas, students will gain a comprehensive understanding of the energy-security nexus and the role governments and policies play in enhancing or limiting security.
+3 hours lecture; 3 semester hours.
 Prerequisite: HASS100.
-Corequisite: HASS200.
-3 hours lecture; 3 semester hours.
+Co-requisite: HASS200.